AlexEMG/DLC-Cajal-Course/content/Day2_Overview.md

 We will start our second day with [two exciting lectures](Day2_Lectures.md).:
 - An introduction to machine learning (the basis 🏗 for building our projects)
-- Computer Vision and DeepLabCut🐭 (the major topic of today and tomorrow🔥🔥)
+- Computer Vision and DeepLabCut (the major topic of today and tomorrow🔥🔥)

 In the [hands on 🛠 part](Day2_Practicals.md), we will build our first DeepLabCut models!
 Exciting✨!